 Flanked by warm days and cooler nights – patio season in Banff lasts until the very first snowfall.
 A true local will try to soak up as much warm weather as possible before it’s over.
 Home to some truly incredible restaurants and bars, Banff has no shortage of patios in the downtown core or at the surrounding hotels.
 So if you’re in the mood for Alberta beef or tacos with a view – enjoy the best Banff patios this fall.

-Pro Tip – Want to get away from the crowds and feel like a VIP, Fairmont Banff Springs is home to not one but FOUR different (but equally noteworthy) patios.
-STOCK Food & Drink, Lookout Patio, Waldhaus Pub & Biergarten & Rundle Bar!
+Pro Tip – Want to get away from the crowds and feel like a VIP?
+Fairmont Banff Springs is home to not one but FOUR different (but equally noteworthy) patios.
+STOCK Food & Drink, Rundle Patio, Waldhaus Pub & Biergarten & Stanley’s Smokehouse!

 6. ICEfields parkway